InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 Being purged of attachments, a mind proceeds to Judgment.
 These minds must proceed to Judgment before they dissolve into the aether.

+As a result of this doctrine, practices such as burial, embalming, mummification, etc., known as Soul Harvesting, are considered perversions of the Divine Plan, as they prolong suffering unnecessarily and delay Judgment.
+They are also believed to cause hungry ghosts and other disruptive phenomena.

+Instead, it is encouraged that final procedings include an open-air cremation along with the customary skull-bashing that grants mercy to a soul, allowing it to proceed to a "better" heaven after Judgment.

 #### Heavens and Hells
 By a process known as judgment, minds synchronize with planes of existence corresponding to their nature.
 - Heavens: benevolent minds inhabit these planes of existence and perform penances for other souls for a while before reincarnating to continue the process of transformation.